-The NHS has been one of the best and most cost effective health care systems in the world.* However, it is becoming increasingly clear that its future is in serious danger.
+Until recently the NHS has been one of the best and most cost-effective health care systems in the world.
+But it’s now in crisis, largely because of

-- Lack of funding, on top of financial cuts and demands for crippling ‘efficiency savings’;
+- Underfunding of the NHS and financial cuts, with demands for crippling ‘efficiency savings’;

 How can we stop this?